Last Updated on April 5, 2023 by Dave Schoenbeck

-Working remotely is not for everyone—and neither is managing a remote team.
+Working remotely is not for everyone, nor is managing a remote team.
 It takes a certain kind of manager to master the best practices for managing remote teams.
 Understanding your leadership style and being effective is part of your professional growth.

-Now, with the hybrid workplace model, I believe a great leader’s skill set must change and adapt.
+A great leader’s skill set must change and adapt to the hybrid workplace model.
 Where you once had an in-office mentor to help guide you, you’re now meeting on 3-inch video squares.
 No handshake.
 No proximity.
 No meaningful interaction.
 Yet, somehow you must be an influential manager.

 While there may be missed opportunities for team building, managing a remote team successfully is still possible.

 Read on to learn more about the best practices for managing remote teams.

 Virtual teams are no longer a mythical corporate concept.
 Instead, one of the best practices for managing remote teams involves trusting your team to do what is right and asking questions that will help them become productive achievers if they aren’t already.

 I would argue that if you cannot trust an employee in a hybrid office concept, why would you hire them?
 If you aim to micromanage their daily movements and progress, how can you effectively manage others on the team and your day-to-day operations?